-Some people are going to hate the Goodman Theatre’s adaptation of Roberto Bolaño’s 2666 in Chicago.
+Some people are going to hate the Goodman Theatre’s adaptation of Roberto Bolaño’s 2666.
 The group sitting next to me left during the first intermission and never came back.
 The elderly gentleman in front of me stuck around until midnight, but used all three intermissions as opportunities to explain—red-faced, to anyone who would listen—why the play was a pretentious bore.

 “It’s not doing any of the things art is supposed to do,” he bemoaned.
 “I’d rather watch somebody shovel snow for five-and-a-half hours.”

-But if you’ve read the novel, you know Bolaño wasn’t interested in doing what art was supposed to do, at least not in the sense my vocal neighbor imagined.
+But if you’ve read the novel, you know Bolaño wasn’t interested in doing what art is “supposed” to do.
 You know 2666 is a dark labyrinth of a book that explores madness by provoking a little madness in you.
 You’re probably not interested in a theatre review so much as an appraisal of “whether they got it right.”

 I think they got it as right as you can get it.
-Robert Falls and Seth Bockley could have butchered Bolaño’s meandering narrative by highlighting the murder mystery and cutting the digressions.
+Robert Falls and Seth Bockley could have distilled Bolaño’s meandering narrative by focusing on the murder mystery and cutting the digressions.
 In fact, that probably would have been the smarter thing to do, from a box office perspective; I’m sure a two-hour crime story is more marketable than a five-hour, postmodern meditation on meaning and madness.

 But the Goodman adapters understood what makes 2666 the greatest novel of the 21st century thus far.
-They wrote a play for people like themselves and people like Bolaño, people who are curious and tenacious enough to read Don Quixote all the way to the end, people who don’t expect art to hand-feed them.
-As a result, “2666” is a barbaric yawp of a play, an unprecedented, multimodal success that sneaks up on you like a knife in the dark.
+They wrote a play for people who are curious and tenacious enough to read Don Quixote all the way to the end, people who don’t expect art to hand-feed them.
+As a result, “2666” is an unprecedented, multimodal success that sneaks up on you like a knife in the dark.

 On the whole, it’s more faithful to the novel than I thought possible.
-All five books have been adapted into one-hour arcs, and the actors often use Bolaño’s prose verbatim in their narration.
+All five books have been adapted into one-hour arcs, and the actors often use Bolaño’s prose verbatim.
 All of the most memorable images from the novel have made the cut: the broken toilet, the book on the clothesline, the sun as a “carnivorous flower,” and the following passage where Professor Liz Norton describes the rain, perhaps the first sign that you’re in for something truly strange:

 Then the oblique (drops) turned round (drops), swallowed up by the earth underpinning the grass, and the grass and the earth seemed to talk, no, not talk, argue, their incomprehensible words like crystallized spiderwebs or the briefest crystallized vomitings, a barely audible rustling, as if instead of drinking tea that afternoon, Norton had drunk a steaming cup of peyote.

-“The Part About the Critics” remains a wry, pseudo-satirical look at academic obsession, as four scholars search for the legendary Benno von Archimboldi.
-Goodman really plays up Bolaño’s sense of humor here, adding Wes Anderson-esque aesthetics and sight gags.
-You either think it’s hilarious or wonder why the hell you’re watching four professors talk about themselves in the third person for an hour.
+“The Part About the Critics” remains a wry satire on academic obsession, as four scholars search for the legendary Benno von Archimboldi.
+Goodman really plays up Bolaño’s sense of humor here, adding Wes Anderson aesthetics and sight gags.
+You’ll either think it’s hilarious, or wonder why the hell you’re watching four professors talk about themselves in the third person for an hour.
 The crowd on opening night was split.

 “The Part About Amalfitano” is still the story’s biggest digression from the broader serial murders/Archimboldi plot, an imtimate character study of a single father in Santa Teresa (standing in for Ciudad Juarez) and his descent into madness as he tries to protect his daughter.
 It’s the only act of the play where I, too, grew a bit listless, desperate for more of that Archimboldi magic, but I had the same reaction to the equivalent section of the book.